micropython/micropython/docs/library/ussl.rst

 authenticated to the client.

 To use PSK:

-- Generate a random hex string (generating an MD5 or SHA on some random data is one way to do this)
+- Generate a random hex string (generating an MD5 on some random data is one way to do this)
 - Come up with a string id for your client and configure your server to accept the id/key pair
 - In ``ussl.wrap_socket`` use ``psk_ident`` and ``psk_key`` to set the id/key combo
 - When the handshake with the server is performed it uses the id/key combo to authenticate the